What is Artificial Intelligence (AI)?

 3. Reinforcement Learning

 In reinforcement learning, a machine autonomously responds to external stimuli and is conditioned through occasional rewards and punishment.
-The purpose of the reinforcement learning method is to develop a machine that can act rationally on its own.
+The purpose of the reinforcement learning method is to develop a machine that can act rationally independently.

 The large investment bank, J.P Morgan, currently uses reinforcement learning algorithms to place trades.
 This is accomplished through programming that accordingly awards or penalizes the algorithm depending on the decision made.